Digitalosopher

 What does a Digitalosopher do?

-A Digitalosopher studies and analyzes the relationship between humans and digital technologies, working as an educator, researcher, and advocate to promote conscious use of technology.
+A Digitalosopher studies and analyzes the relationship between humans and digital technologies, working as an educator, researcher, and cultural interpreter of digital life.

 Who coined the term Digitalosopher?

-The term Digitalosopher was coined by Gabriele Gobbo in 2025, as the English evolution of his work on digital culture and consciousness.
+The term Digitalosopher was first systematically defined by Gabriele Gobbo in 2025, as the English evolution of his work on digital culture and critical awareness.

 How is a Digitalosopher different from other digital professionals?